yftadyz/tensorflow2-DeepFM/README.md

 Convenient to train this model on a pandas dataframe dataset.

 # Usage
 An example of Titanic is included to show how to use it.
+To run it, type 'python train.py' in your working directory.

 ```
 parameters={}
 parameters['fm_cols']=['sex', 'age', 'n_siblings_spouses', 'parch', 'fare',